68th Grammy

 In our initial review of the lower thirds, we were asked to give more emphasis to the name and category.
 While those adjustments were made, there were still concerns regarding the layering of graphic elements and the overall lack of exaggeration in the movement, which needed further refinement.

-Album of the Year Animation by Hailey McMahon and package by Teja Hickenbottom
+Album of the Year Animation by Hailey McMahon; Package by Teja Hickenbottom.

-For our revision, we enhanced the logo’s movement by intensifying the ripple effect.
+For our revision, we enhanced the logo’s movement by intensifying the ripple effect and rotation of the logo.
 We also added a subtle shine and glow to highlight its significance and scale.
+At the end, the transition was included to help show how the design would be implemented.

 Final Pass